Table of Contents

 Statue of opportunities are things you don’t get to take back once they are lost.
 This is why it was devastating when leaders around the world were met unaware of the COVID-19 pandemic.
 Materials arrived late, experts’ concerns were not given priority, and there were no specific instructions.
 We’ll never know if the virus could have been slowed if the whole world had acted more quickly to take the chance to stop it.
 There has, however, been an achievement amid failure.

 Heroes of all kinds have learned in recent weeks and months that the pandemic’s effects have also provided a cool statue of opportunity to meet expectations, extend goodwill, and support one another.
 This period in history can be characterized solely by a statute of opportunities: both the ones we squandered as well as the ones we equally grabbed.

 So, how are you seizing the opportunities before you?
-Do you just allow them to slip off your fingers or you maximize them to the best of your ability.
+Do you allow them to slip off your fingers or do you maximize them to the best of your ability?
 The next time opportunity knocks, may you be ready to grasp it by the forelock and let its winged feet carry your efforts to full completion!